Should King County renew its lease with one of the region’s largest emitters of pollution?

 “We care about our neighbors,” said Joshua Markus, Ardagh’s general counsel for North America.

 Markus emphasized in an interview that the company is working hard to improve its environmental performance.
-The company says it already has invested $3.5 million in technology to reduce emissions from one of its furnaces, run a street sweeper for eight hours a day to reduce pollutants running off into the Duwamish River and hire a full-time environmental engineer, one of only two such positions assigned to a single plant in the multinational company’s sprawling network of more than 100 plants in 22 countries, according to Ardagh.
+The company says it already has invested $3.5 million in technology to reduce emissions from one of its furnaces, run a street sweeper for eight hours a day to reduce pollutants running off into the Duwamish River and hire a full-time environmental engineer, one of only two such positions assigned to a single plant in the multinational company’s 13 North American glass plants, according to Ardagh.

 Even though Ardagh tops the list of industrial soot producers in the region, Markus argued that the plant’s contribution to air pollution in south Seattle pales in comparison with two nonindustrial sources of soot: vehicles, including cars and trucks; and residents burning wood in fireplaces and wood stoves in winter to keep warm.